About the Regional Development Authority

 Katie Selden – Chair

-Stacey Braden
+Stacey Braden – Vice Chair

 Stacey joined Twin State in July 2024, bringing with him an Associate of Applied Science (AAS) degree in Electronics Engineering from ITT Technical College in Nashville, Tennessee.
 Prior to this role, Stacey developed expertise in business management, operational management, project management, and leadership through his work at a manufacturing company in the Quad Cities.
 At Twin State, he works closely with the Client Service Delivery and Program Teams, overseeing planning, procurement, and project execution to meet client demands.
 Stacey and his wife, Adrienne, live in the Quad Cities and enjoy spending time with their granddaughters.
 They are avid football fans, especially supporting the Tennessee Vols and the Tennessee Titans.

-Sue Daley - Treasurer
+Karen Roebuck - Treasurer

-Nancy Chapman - Treasurer
+Nancy Chapman – Secretary

 As a resident of the Quad Cities for over 30 years, I am honored to be a member of the RDA Board, an organization that supports so many initiatives in our community.
 I worked as a CPA in public accounting and finance department of CBS News in New York City.
 I joined Lee Enterprises in 1989 and left Lee as the CFO of the Broadcast Group when Lee sold the Group in 2000.
 I served as Project Manager for the Scott County Family YMCA for about two years while the YMCA added three new branches.
 Current community service: 1) Board and Finance Committee for the YMCA of the Iowa Mississippi Valley for about 25 years; 2) Finance Committee of CASI for 10 years; and 3) Finance Committee of First Presbyterian Church, Davenport.
 I’ve been active in various roles at the church for 30 years.